ARE YOU AND YOUR FAMILY READY IN CASE OF LOCAL OR STATEWIDE EMERGENCIES?

 Please don't wait until there is a local disaster to request any of these services that are listed below since some of these services take 24 hours to activate.
 Also, a disaster could also effect how many credit union employees are able to return to work so your credit union could be operating with a small percentage of staff during and shortly after a disaster.
 We encourage all members to plan and prepare for possible emergency situations by regularly using many of the automated options listed below in case the credit union staffing is limited:

 - can be used at merchants for purchases that have the Cirrus, Pulse, ACCEL/Exchange, MasterCard logo.
 Can also be used at ATM machines (fee charged at foreign ATM machines but no transaction fee charged using the Crossville or Clarkrange ATM machine).
 Don't forget that many merchants allow you the option to get additional cash as you make a purchase with your debit card.
-Use your debit card up to eight (8) transactions per month at the following financial institutions without a surcharge fee and without a foreign transaction fee: Cumberland County Bank, Bank of Putnam County, Bank of White County, Bank of Overton County.
+Use your debit card up to eight (8) transactions per month at the following financial institutions without a surcharge fee and without a foreign transaction fee: Cumberland County Bank, Bank of Putnam County, Bank of White County, Bank of Overton County, Bank of Fentress County.

 E-Branch Home Banking